 - Meet performance and safety standards including:

-- Entergy Arkansas' "Safety and Performance Standards for Net Metering Facilities," latest edition.
+- Entergy Arkansas' "Distributed Energy Resource Standards for Distribution Interconnection," latest edition.

 - Local and state laws, ordinances and codes.

 - National codes such as the National Electric Code; National Electric Safety Code; Institute of Electrical and Electronics Engineers, Inc.; and Underwriters Laboratories Inc.